 Our bold ambition is to ensure optimum lifetime extension of systems, while balancing the risk of a failure versus shutdown, finding opportunities to perform mitigation actions and ensure planned lifetime of the facility is reached.

-Eldor is an ABB Channel Partner and we deliver cost-efficient control and safety system support, and modifications.
+Eldor is an ABB systems integrator and we deliver cost-efficient control and safety system support, and modifications.
 One of our specialities is lifetime extension of obsolete systems with extensive in-depth expertise in Advant / Master and 800xA systems.

 Our proven, in-use, efficient, and lean delivery model is tailored for small to medium projects, and we deliver cost-efficient and safe modifications for control and safety systems.